Bánh mì: Hong Kong

+United States

 In regions of the United States with significant populations of Vietnamese Americans, numerous bakeries and fast food restaurants specialize in bánh mì.
 Lee's Sandwiches, a fast food chain with locations in several states, specializes in Vietnamese sandwiches served on French baguettes (or traditional bánh mì at some locations) as well as Western-style sandwiches served on croissants.
 Phở Hòa, a Vietnamese-American restaurant chain primarily specializing in pho, also offers bánh mì as part of its menu.

 In New Orleans, Dong Phuong Oriental Bakery is known for the bánh mì bread that it distributes to restaurants throughout the city.
 After 1975, Ba Lẹ owner Võ Văn Lẹ fled to the United States and, along with Lâm Quốc Thanh, founded Bánh mì Ba Lê.
 The Eden Center shopping center in Northern Virginia has several well-known bakeries specializing in bánh mì.
+In New York City, Banh Anh Em, a Vietnamese food shop with hand made bánh mì prominent amongst its offerings, opened for business in April 2025; by early 2026, it was already included in the Michelin Guide 2025 Bib Gourmand list, and had lines of customers waiting more than an hour to be served.

 Mainstream fast food chains have also incorporated bánh mì and other Vietnamese dishes into their portfolios.
 Yum!
 Brands operates a chain of bánh mì cafés called Bánh Shop.
 The former Chipotle-owned ShopHouse Southeast Asian Kitchen chain briefly sold bánh mì.
-Jack in the Box offers a "bánh mì–inspired" fried chicken sandwich as part of its Food Truck Series.
-McDonald's and Paris Baguette locations in Vietnam offer bánh mì.
+Jack in the Box offered a "bánh mì–inspired" fried chicken sandwich as part of its Food Truck Series.

-Banh mi is additionally highly popular as a favoured snack in Australia.
-This includes fast food chain Roll'd and various Vietnamese-run bakeries.